Healthy Seaweed Egg Drop Soup Recipe

 If you desire to consume more seaweed for the health benefits and are looking for recipe ideas, try these recipes below.

-- Korean seaweed soup with canned tuna — another simple seaweed soup made with canned tuna
+- Korean seaweed soup with beef — another simple seaweed soup made with canned tuna

 - kimbap — Labor intensive but well worth the effort

 If you enjoy those individually packaged dried seaweed snacks that you can buy at the store, you should try making homemade roasted seaweed as a snack.
 It’s a far better and healthier option than store-bought.